WTMX: WTMX

 On February 21, 1989, the station's call sign was changed to WTMX, and it became known as "The New Mix 102", airing a mix of adult contemporary and oldies.
 By 1992, the station's format had shifted to hot AC.

 In the mid 1990s, the station shifted towards a modern AC/modern rock format, and on January 25, 1996, it adopted the slogan "Today's Rock Mix".
 By 2006, the station's format shifted to Adult Top 40.

 On January 19, 2011, Bonneville International announced the sale of WTMX, as well as 16 other stations, to Hubbard Broadcasting.
 The sale was completed on April 29, 2011.

 From September 1996 until 2017, WTMX was home to the "Eric & Kathy" morning show hosted by Eric Ferguson and Kathy Hart.
 The show drew consistently strong ratings, and the duo was inducted into the National Radio Hall of Fame in 2016.
 In April 2017, Kathy Hart left the program, and on September 7, 2017, Hubbard Radio announced that she would not be returning to the station.
-Ferguson continued to host mornings, along with Melissa McGurren, Brian "Whip" Paruch, Violeta Podrumedic, Melissa "MelD" Dever, Cynthia DeNicolo and John "Swany" Swanson, and the show was rebranded as "Eric in the Morning with Melissa and Whip".
-During the COVID-19 pandemic, Melissa "MelD" Dever and Cynthia DeNicolo were laid off from the show.
-On June 18, 2020, an internal restructure of talent was announced with the Nikki hosting the Midday show, Chris Petlak with Lisa Allen hosting Afternoon MIX, and Jordan "Dash" Orman–Weiss hosting the evening show and THE MIX New Music Club.
+Ferguson continued to host mornings, along with Melissa McGurren, Brian "Whip" Paruch, Cynthia DeNicolo and John "Swany" Swanson, and the show was rebranded as "Eric in the Morning with Melissa and Whip".
+During the COVID-19 pandemic, Cynthia DeNicolo was part of a Reduction In Force (RIF).
+On June 18, 2020, an internal restructure of talent was announced with the Nikki hosting the Midday show, Chris Petlak with Lisa Allen hosting Afternoon MIX and THE MIX New Music Club.

-On December 16, 2020, after 22 years with WTMX, it was announced that Melissa McGurren had declined a contract extension, much to station management's surprise.
-Jeff England, Vice President and Market Manager at Hubbard Chicago, stated, "We were disappointed by her decision not to renew her contract, but also know that this year has led all of us to assess our lives in different ways.
-When she informed me of her decision, she described her time at the station as 'a privilege' and that feeling is completely mutual.
-We wish her the best."

-On October 29, 2021, WTMX morning show host Eric Ferguson released a statement that he and the station agreed that he will be stepping away from radio for the time being after allegations of sexual harassment by Ferguson began to surface.
-On January 18, 2022, the station announced that afternoon host Chris Petlak would join Nikki, Whip, Violeta, and Swany as host of “The Morning MIX.”
+On December 16, 2020, after 22 years with WTMX, it was announced that Melissa McGurren had declined a contract extension and departed the station.
+Ferguson himself would depart the station on October 29, 2021, with him and Hubbard releasing a statement that he and the station agreed that he would depart after allegations of harassment by Ferguson, including McGurren being a constant target of it, began to surface.
+On January 18, 2022, the station announced that afternoon host Chris Petlak would join Nikki, Whip, Violeta, and Swany as host of "The Morning MIX".

+On June 2023 Suddenly, and without explanation, Cynthia DeNicolo, the former assistant producer dropped her lawsuit against former morning man Eric Ferguson.
+DeNicolo, who worked at “The Mix” for 22 years, moved to dismiss the lawsuit, ahead of a tentative Jan.
+21, 2023 trial date, according to the Chicago Tribune.

+The station's current, weekday airstaff included Chris Petlak, Nikki and Whip - The Morning Mix, Jenny V (middays), McCabe (afternoons) and Emma Day (at Night).